Oaxaca Travel Blog: Table of Contents

 I visited the Mezcal Festival and VICE’s Munchies picked up the story.

-Oaxaca Travel Blog: What to do in Oaxaca
+Oaxaca Travel Blog: Where to Stay

 There is generally a lot to choose from in Oaxaca.
 Your choice is dependent on your budget and the kind of experience you are looking for, of course!